-Date of Issue: April 25, 2020 Review Date: Annually - December Written By: Alex Petrozzi Date: April 15, 2020 Reviewed By: Alex Petrozzi Date: December 9, 2022 Approved By: Chris Economou Date: January 1, 2023
+Date of Issue: April 25, 2020 Review Date: Annually - December Written By: Alex Petrozzi Date: April 15, 2020 Reviewed By: Alex Petrozzi Date: December 9, 2022 Approved By: Chris Economou Date: January 1, 2024

-Purpose The purpose of this Pro complying with Compan td.'s process for setting, implementing and have Employees Sco оре This Procedure applies t o all Duron Ontario Ltd.'s job sites ar nd Head Office.
-Related Necessar ry Documentation Duron Health & Safety N Internal Janual External Occupational Health & Safety Act (OHSA) Disciplinary Poli Company Rules General Roles and Duron Ontario Ltd. Polici AODA Multi-Year Access Site Inspection Forms Disciplinary Notice Forms Incident Report Forms Pre-Job Safety Instruction Sub-Contractor Assessment cy Procedure nd Responsibilities ies sibility Plan is on (PSI) Forms ent Forms agement Meeting Minutes to Management Certificate of Recognition (COR) Audit Results Worker Training Records WSIB Claims History WSIB Health & Safety Excellence Program Contractor Check Audit Results Defin nitions OHSA WSIB Workplace Safety and Insurance Board.
+The purpose of this Procedure is to define Duron Ontario Ltd.'s process for setting, implementing and have Employees complying with Company Rules.

+This Procedure applies to all Duron Ontario Ltd.'s job sites and Head Office.

+Disciplinary Policy

+Company Rules Procedure

+General Roles and Responsibilities

+Duron Ontario Ltd. Policies

+AODA Multi-Year Accessibility Plan

+Certificate of Recognition (COR) Audit Results

+Worker Training Records

+WSIB Claims History

+WSIB Health & Safety Excellence Program

+Contractor Check Audit Results

+Pre-Job Safety Instruction (PSI) Forms

+Sub-Contractor Assessment Forms

+JHSC, Supervisor & Management Meeting Minutes

+JHSC Recommendations to Management

+COR Audit Outcomes & Objectives

+Disciplinary Notice Forms Incident Report Forms

+Definitions OHSA Occupational Health & Safety Act, R.S.O.
+1990, c.
+O.1, as amended.
+WSIB Workplace Safety and Insurance Board.
 PSI Pre-Job Safety Instruction; a written technique that focuses on job tasks as a way to identify hazards before they occur.
 It focuses on the relationship between the worker, the task, the tool, and the work environment.
-Equipment & PPE Pre-Use Inspections PPE Equipment and PPE must be inspected prior to use to ensure the safe operation of the task at Duron Ontario Ltd. Page 9 3 of 404 Revision 64.0 - January 1.
-2023
+Equipment & PPE Pre-Use Inspections Equipment and PPE must be inspected prior to use to ensure the safe operation of the task at hand.
+These inspections must be done daily before use and if deemed unsafe, taken out of service immediately

-TEALTH & SALETT MANOAL Contractor Check An audit-based system which assess and accredits contractors across the country to ensure they meet all legislative requirements.
+Contractor Check An audit-based system which assess and accredits contractors across the country to ensure they meet all legislative requirements.
 This provides clients with a contractor management tool to maintain compliance and reduce risk.
 WSIB Health & Safety Excellence Program An annual audit-based system which helps companies provide a clear roadmap for them to improve safety in their workplace.
 The program helps reduce risk of hazards and helps establish a better health and safety culture in the workplace.
 COR Is an occupational health and safety accreditation program that verifies a fully implemented safety & health program which meets national standards.
 Near Miss An event that under different circumstances could have resulted in harm to a person or damage to property or the environment.
 Risk is the chance or probability that a person will be harmed or experience an adverse health effect is exposed to a hazard.
 Hazard A hazard is any source of potential damage, harm, or adverse health effects on something or someone.
 Incident An undesired, unplanned, unexpected event that results, or has the potential to result in physical harm to a person or damage to property.

-- Review the Disciplinary Policy statement annually and apply changes or amendments to the Policy as required - Review the Company Rules Procedure annually and apply changes or amendments to the Policy as required - Approve and sign-off on all new and reviewed Policies and Procedures prior to publishing - Apply and enforce Company rules on all Duron sites - Help to ensure all Company rules are clearly explained to all Employees in a way that they understand
+- Review the Disciplinary Policy statement annually and apply changes or amendments to the Policy as required - Review the Company Rules Procedure annually and apply changes or amendments to the Policy as required - Approve and sign-off on all new and reviewed Policies and Procedures prior to publishing - Apply and enforce Company Rules on all Duron sites - Help to ensure all Company rules are clearly explained to all Employees in a way that they understand